 During your training and Pilgrimage, you will be using atlasGO.
 Why is that?

 When I first heard about atlasGO, it caught my interest immediately.
 I think linking sports to the support of a good cause is a great concept.
-However, since I’m a bit old-fashioned when it comes to technology and smartphones, I didn’t (yet!) download the app.
-It was somewhat later when I started training again more frequently for my Camino, that I did some better research.
+However, since I’m a bit old-fashioned regarding technology and smartphones, I didn’t (yet!) download the app.
+It was somewhat later when I started training again more frequently for my Camino that I did some better research.
 Suddenly I thought: “900 km – that would be a lot of trees!” and so I started using atlasGO!
 It really motivates you to get moving and to get outside, and it’s just so nice to be able to support a good cause in this way!
-Moreover, for my Camino, it’s a nice way to log my preparations and the actual pilgrimage route.
+Moreover, it’s a nice way to log my preparations and the actual pilgrimage route for my Camino.